awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior-vod.md

 You can't use multiple `CUE-OUT/IN` tags in succession to mimic ad pod behavior\.
 This is because `CUE-OUT/IN` tags must be explicitly attached to a segment\.

-For example, the following declaration is invalid:
+For example, the following declaration is invalid\.

 ```
 #EXT-X-CUE-OUT: 0